bebbi/dicom-curate/README.md

   'MediaStorageSOPClassUID', as well as setting the 'TransferSyntaxUID' to 'Explit little Endian', and 'MediaStorageSOPInstanceUID' to the correct SOP instance UID.
 - cleans sequences ('SQ') by recursively applying the de-identification rules to each Dataset in each Item of the Sequence.
 - uses an allow-list approach, by removing everything not defined in PS3.06 or handled in PS3.15E1.1.
+- applies a manual blacklist that overrides the allow-list for attributes that may contain identifying information despite not being in PS3.15E1.1.
+This blacklist is defined in "src/config/dicom/manualBlacklist.ts" and can be populated using the whitelist review scripts in the "scripts/" directory.
 - identifies and removes additional ID attributes beyond PS3.15E1.1 by parsing PS3.06 and finding all attributes ending on "ID(s)", but not UID(s) that are not defined in PS3.15E.
 This ID list is defined in "src/config/dicom/retainAdditionalIds.ts", and a few of them are manually annotated to be retained if the "retain device identifier option" is activated.
 - keeps the 'EncapsulatedDocument' attribute if modality is "DOC", unless overridden
 - keeps the 'VerifyingObserverSequence' if modality is SR, unless overridden